Top 5 Pros and Cons of CrossFit Training

 summary

 CrossFit as a HIIT type of workout can spike cortisol levels.
 While this may not be detrimental acutely, and improve our ability to face psychological stressors later, chronically elevated cortisol puts us in an excessively stressed, hyperactive, fight-or-flight state.
-Point is, that too much HIIT can be detrimental to our health.
+The point is, that too much HIIT can be detrimental to our health.

 3. Improper Exercise Form, Too Many Repetitions